apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     (e.g. the zk/myhost@EXAMPLE.COM client principal will be authenticated in ZooKeeper as zk/myhost)
     Default: false

+* *multiAddress.enabled* :
+    (Java system property: **zookeeper.multiAddress.enabled**)
+    **New in 3.6.0:**
+    Since ZooKeeper 3.6.0 you can also [specify multiple addresses](#id_multi_address) for each ZooKeeper server instance (this can increase availability when multiple physical network interfaces can be used parallel in the cluster).
+Setting this parameter to **true** will enable this feature.
+Please note, that you can not enable this feature during a rolling upgrade if the version of the old ZooKeeper cluster is prior to 3.6.0.
+    The default value is **false**.

 * *multiAddress.reachabilityCheckTimeoutMs* :
     (Java system property: **zookeeper.multiAddress.reachabilityCheckTimeoutMs**)
     **New in 3.6.0:**